SkylineCommunications/dataminer-docs/connector-help/connector_help/TestTree_StreamProbe.md

 - **IP port**: The port of the destination, e.g. *80.*
 - **Bus address**: This field can be used to bypass the proxy, if the value *bypassproxy* is filled in (filled in by default)*.*

-This driver also uses a Simple Network Management Protocol (**SNMP**) connection (for traps) and needs the following user information:
+This connector also uses a Simple Network Management Protocol (**SNMP**) connection (for traps) and requires the following input during element creation:

 **SNMP CONNECTION**: